Publication Date: July 1, 2017

 The next morning, before sunrise, Hamel and I threw on our mantles, and hurried to the Marketplace.
 I asked everyone I met if he or she saw Mary this morning.
 No one must guess she didn’t come home.
 Every merchant denied seeing her.

-Storekeeper, Bela, arranged his wares on the table.
-He shifted his gaze from the raisin cakes sitting there to the ground.
+Storekeeper Bela arranged his wares on the table.
+He shifted his gaze from the raisin cakes to the ground.
 “I saw her.”
 He moved the cakes, still unwilling to meet my eyes.
 “She stood with Gersham, and left with him.”

 “No. It can’t be.”
 I stared at him, unable to believe his words.